BAPTSWAP/AptosTokenDeployer/README.md

 - Go to the /coindeployer
 - Check for the type that you desire to publish and generate coin
 - Fill the publish/deploy from with desired values and wait for publishing of the type and sign the transaction to pay fee and generate coin.
-- You can check the status of the txn in the explorer and if the txn is executed sucessfully the coins are minted the max supply and sent to your address and you can see them in your wallet.
+- You can check the status of the txn in the explorer and if the txn is executed sucessfully the coins are minted the specified supply and sent to your address and you can see them in your wallet.